-The November CropWatch Bulletin is based primarily on current remote sensing data in addition to comprehensive and spatially accurate reference data about crops and their management.
-The scope is global and comprehensive.
-Focusing on July to October 2018, chapters cover global, national, and regional agroclimatic conditions and the condition of crops that were growing or harvested during this time.
-For China, the bulletin presents crop production, crop condition for each of seven major agro-ecological zones, the regional impacts of pests and diseases as well as trade prospects (import/export) of major crops.
-The focus section reports on food production estimates, recent disaster events with an impact on agriculture, and the possibility of an El Niño event.
+This bulletin features the latest production outlook for the major producers in the southern hemisphere and some isolated northern hemisphere countries where crop development is sufficiently advanced..
+Focusing on the months of October 2018 to January 2019, chapters cover global, national, and regional-level agroclimatic conditions and the condition of crops that were growing or harvested during this time.
+For China, the bulletin presents crop conditions for each of seven key agro-ecological zones.
+The focus section reports on recent disaster events with an impact on agriculture, the possibility of an El Niño event.

 November 2013 CropWatch bulletin (Vol. 13, No. 7)